-- By the age of 18, or before the end of their programme of study, every student should have had a meaningful encounter with a range of providers of learning and training that may form the next stage of their career.
-This should include, as appropriate, further education colleges, higher education and apprenticeship and training providers.
-This should include the opportunity to meet both staff and students.
+- By the end of their programme of study, every learner should have had a meaningful encounter with a range of providers of learning and training that may form the next stages of their career.
+This should include, as appropriate, further education colleges, universities and ITPs.
+This should include the opportunity to meet both staff and learners.

 If a student is intending to go to University should encounters relating to other options also be provided?